daisyye0730/SpotifyHelpers/docs/_build/html/_sources/index.md.txt

 5. get_playlist_profile_pic(get_soup(make_request('https://open.spotify.com/playlist/6snlZhdBpJK0cxYURvqhFU?si=8e7eb1f3db5f438b&nd=1'))) will return the profile pic of this playlist

 6. process_artist_album(get_soup(make_request('https://open.spotify.com/artist/06HL4z0CvFAxyc27GXpf02'))) will return all the artist albums on the artist page.

+7. filter_all_other_color("SpotifyPictureHelper/tests/test2.png", (0, 0, 0), (25, 25, 25)) leaves the image with pixels that fall between (0, 0, 0) and (25, 25, 25)

+8. filter_this_color("SpotifyPictureHelper/tests/test2.png", (0, 0, 0), (25, 25, 25)) filters all pixels that fall between (0, 0, 0) and (25, 25, 25)

+9. smooth_img("SpotifyPictureHelper/tests/test2.png") will smooth the image with the kernel size (5,5)

+10. return_most_common_color("SpotifyPictureHelper/tests/test2.png") will return the most common color in this image file

+11. overlay_two_images("SpotifyPictureHelper/tests/test2.png", "SpotifyPictureHelper/tests/blackWhite.png", 0.5, 0.5) will return a blended image with the first image weighing 50% and the second image weighing also 50%